BoyBaykiller/OpenTK-PathTracer/README.md

 # C# OpenGL OpenTK Path Tracer

-I am presenting to you a noisy, yet fully [Path Traced](https://de.wikipedia.org/wiki/Path_Tracing) renderer written in C#.
+I am presenting a noisy, yet fully [Path Traced](https://de.wikipedia.org/wiki/Path_Tracing) renderer written in C#.

 The calculations and rendering are done in real-time using OpenGL.